10 Important Moves to Make if You’re Retiring on $500,000 or Less

 The longer you wait to receive Social Security benefits, the more money you will have each month for your lifetime.
 It’s that simple.

-Visit the Social Security Administration’s website to calculate your benefit at different ages.
+Visit the Social Security Administration's website to calculate your benefits at different ages.
 Then make a few estimated budgets to see when would be the ideal time for you to begin collecting Social Security.

 Remember to include any additional income from investments and part-time work.
 And if you’re married, you may want to consider delaying benefits for one spouse while the other collects them.